-This is a great strategy to get instant and meaningful feedback.
+This is a great strategy for getting instant and meaningful feedback.
 Execution matters because ideas are worthless without an action plan.

 4. Define a Niche Market and Survey It

 Running a business for the first time can fool you into thinking that the general market is your target.
 But there is a niche for every business.
 You can’t possibly market to the entire world.
 Then there are further divisions like the region in question and the age of the potential customer.

 The best way to go about finding out who this product is geared towards is to perform a survey.
 You can organize a small survey that asks your target market about certain problems you can solve.

 You can ask them about the current solutions they are employing and what their gripes are.
 This will help you gain insights into the weaknesses and strengths of your product.

 Make sure that you survey the competition, so you know who you’re pitted against directly and indirectly.
 The former are competitors within your exact industry, while the latter offer similar products that customers use as substitutes.